js1019/PlanetaryModels/README.md

-This repository provides MATLAB scripts for generating a planet model on a tetrahedal mesh, as well as it reference gravity field.
+This repository provides MATLAB scripts for generating a planet model on a tetrahedal mesh, as well as its reference gravitational field.

 If you only need to build a tetrahedal mesh, please compile tetgen.